Diamond Grading written in clear font, A diamond grading grding a diamond with 20x Loop

 Diamond Grading

+Just as an interviewer looks for specific qualities and traits in candidates before hiring them, a diamond grader evaluates a diamond using the Four Cs to determine whether it is real or fake.
 If the diamond is authentic, the grader then assesses its quality.
 Let's explore each of the Four Cs in detail, one by one, in chronological order to understand how they contribute to determining a diamond's value.

 First C of 4Cs: The Cut

 The cut of a diamond is the most important factor, as it determines the brilliance and sparkle of the stone, significantly affecting its overall appearance.
 According to the Gemological Institute of America (GIA), a diamond's cut is graded on a scale ranging from excellent to poor.
+The higher the cut grade, the more valuable the diamond will be.
+The cut is a technical aspect that governs how light interacts within the diamond, creating its signature sparkle.

 Second C of 4Cs: The Color

+Color is the second most important factor in determining a diamond’s quality.
+While a diamond’s luster and sparkle are essential, color plays a crucial role as well.
+Diamonds come in a range of colors, from colorless to yellowish and brownish hues.
 The purest and most valuable diamonds are completely colorless.
 As the color shifts from colorless to yellow and then to brown, the quality and price of the diamond decrease.
 To help categorise diamonds based on their color, the Gemological Institute of America (GIA) developed a color chart that assigns a specific grade to each hue.

 Third C of 4Cs: The Clarity